Prostate Cancer

 Prostate cancer, especially in its early stages, often does not have any symptoms.
 Symptoms are more likely to appear as the cancer grows.

-- Need to urinate often, especially at night
+- A need to urinate often, especially at night

 - Blood in the urine or semen